safetyscore/safetyscore/docs/whitepaper/whitepaper.md

-We can also improve the confidence of our distance estimation by doing statistical analysis over multiple RSSI readings of a `BroadcastKey` instead of relying on just a single reading, and possibly by also sharing the reciprocal RSSI levels during the contact establishment process.
+We can also improve the confidence of our distance estimation by doing statistical analysis over multiple RSSI readings of a `BroadcastKey` instead of relying on just a single reading.

 ### Bluetooth Background Execution

-In order to conserve battery use and minimise security issues, iOS and recent versions of Android limit Bluetooth activity when an app is in the background or when the device is locked — resulting in Broadcast Keys being potentially missed.
+In order to conserve battery use and minimize security issues, iOS and recent versions of Android limit Bluetooth activity when an app is in the background or when the device is locked — resulting in Broadcast Keys being potentially missed.

-Given Apple and Google's willingness to make changes to the base OS in response to the pandemic, and their support of decentralised systems, we're hopeful in being able to have a productive conversation with them on this matter.
+Given Apple and Google's willingness to make changes to the base OS in response to the pandemic, and their support of decentralized systems, we're hopeful in being able to have a productive conversation with them on this matter.

 In the meantime, the high levels of smartphone addiction, i.e. people's tendency